-You’re here for the best and most secure Bitcoin and cryptocurrency wallets you can use, but before we dive into that, here’s a quick reminder of the various different wallet types:
+You’re here for the best and most secure Bitcoin and cryptocurrency wallets you can use.
+But before we dive into that, here’s a quick reminder of the various different wallet types:

-A hot wallet has a direct connection to the internet and is usually online.
+- Hot wallet: A hot wallet has a direct connection to the internet and is usually online.

-Similar to a hot wallet, only accessible via the internet.
+- Online web wallet: Similar to a hot wallet, only accessible via the internet.

-Desktop wallets (also known as software wallets) install to your computer and allow offline management.
+- Desktop wallet: Desktop wallets (also known as software wallets) install to your computer and allow offline management.

-Mobile wallets install to your smartphone, are often a hot wallet, and allow mobile management.
+- Mobile wallet: Mobile wallets install to your smartphone, are often a hot wallet, and allow mobile management.

-Hardware wallets are portable physical devices with strong encryption.
+- Hardware wallet: Hardware wallets are portable physical devices with strong encryption.

-A completely offline wallet that only receives cryptocurrency.
+- Cold wallet: A completely offline wallet that only receives cryptocurrency.

 You will need to store your cryptocurrency in one of these wallet types.
 Are some safer than others?
 Well, yes.
 An offline cold wallet is more secure than an online hot wallet, but they also serve different purposes (long-term storage vs. quick transaction access).